Sponsored by the Canadian Council of University Chemistry Chairs (CCUCC)

 The 2021 winner of the CCUCC Chemistry Doctoral Award is:

 Zheng Huang was born in China and received his B.Sc. degree from University of Science and Technology of China in 2013.
 He completed his Ph.D. in 2020 under the supervision of Professor Jean-Philip Lumb at McGill University, working on aerobic catalysis and biomimetic total synthesis of complex natural product.
-He then joined the same group as a postdoctoral researcher working on total synthesis of medicinal natural product.
+He then joined Prof. Seyedsayamdost group at Princeton University as a postdoctoral researcher working on the discovery of new anti-microbial agents.

 Kathleen E. Prosser, MCIC

 University of California

 Institut für Anorganische Chemie, Julius-Maximilians-Universität Würzburg